When to Use a Laser Scanner in Construction

 As each trade specialty goes into the new building, 3D scanning can be used to verify that each component is in the correct place.
 With a 3D laser scanner, contractors can show that the pipes, HVAC, structural elements, flooring, and other specialties match the initial design.
 If the designs do not match the initial design, the scanner can also bring to light errors, making them easy to fix.

 Laser scanning can also add value to the construction lifecycle by capturing progress milestones in a virtual tour.
 These virtual tours of the site are extremely valuable in cases where teams are spread out across various locations.
 If project management is in New York and the job is in Florida, no problem!
 With a 3D scanner, management can tour the site during each phase of the project to make sure things are coming along smoothly and according to plan.

 Regardless of when 3D scanning is used, the benefits are seen throughout the construction life cycle.
-To learn how you could be leveraging scanning technology, contact our estimating department.
+To learn how you could be leveraging scanning technology, reach out to our team.